replete/biscuitman/README.md

 ### \<Dialog\> polyfill

 To support older than the browsers above, a polyfill for `<dialog>` is required.
-Biscuitman checks for this and will load the [dialog polyfill](https://github.com/GoogleChrome/dialog-polyfill) automatically if it is not already loaded, and then correctly bind.
+Biscuitman checks for this automatically and loads a [polyfill for dialog](https://github.com/GoogleChrome/dialog-polyfill) on-demand (if it is not already loaded), and then correctly binds the UI.

-For this to work, you must host `dist/dialog-polyfill.withcss.js` and set the biscuitman config property, `dialogPolyfill`, to the correct URL.
+For this to work, you must host `dist/dialog-polyfill.withcss.js` and set the config property `dialogPolyfill` to the correct URL.

 This will extend the browser support to:
 - Safari (inc iOS) 13.1+ (released March 2020)